Aseel1818/LearnHub/README.md

 - **Delete Courses:** Deleting a course.

 ### 3. Enrollment Management 🎓
-- **Enroll in Courses:** Users can apply for courses directly through the platform, which are then stored in the database for  review.
+- **Enroll in Courses:** Users can apply for courses directly through the platform, which is then stored in the database for  review.
 - **View Enrolled Courses:** Users can easily access a list of courses they are enrolled in.

 ### 4. User Profile Management 👤
 Users can manage their profiles with features including:
-- **Edit Username and Password:** Update personal information to keep accounts secure.
+- **Edit Username and Password:** Update personal information to secure accounts.
 - **Account Deletion:** Users have the option to delete their accounts if needed.

 ### 5. User Management 👥